-The disposable kit, including a bottle of proprietary cleaning solution and an in-line filter will be sourced through Oculus Innovative Sciences (cleaning solution) and through AETAS Corporation (filter), both of whom have long term vender agreements with the Company.
+The disposable kit, including a bottle of proprietary cleaning solution and an in-line filter is sourced through National Purity (cleaning solution) and a local company that is currently tooling to manufacture our own newly designed disposable filter.
+Both these companies have the potential for long term vendor agreements with the Company.
+We are pursuing Intellectual Property protection for these disposable products as well.